 - The mandatory basic package of the healthcare insurance will cover the default healthcare provided by a general practitioner, hospital or pharmacy, for instance.

 The healthcare insurance is subject to a mandatory excess.
 This means you pay the first part of the care you receive yourself.
 The excess rate is set annually.
 In addition to the mandatory basic health insurance, which covers medical care included in the basic package, you can take out additional coverage via your health insurer.

 Self-employed professionals and Zvw

 If you are a self-employed professional and the Dutch Tax and Customs Administration considers your income to be the result from other activities (ROW), you will have to pay a ZVW contribution.
 To this end they will send you an assessment after you have filed your tax return.

 Healthcare benefit entitlement

 Employing uninsured workers

-All employees in the Netherlands must have taken out a Dutch health care insurance.
+All employees in the Netherlands must take out Dutch healthcare insurance.
 If someone fails to do so, the Dutch Central Administration Office (CAK) will do this for them.
-Their employer will have to withhold the monthly premium (Dutch) for this insurance from their regular wages and pay this to CAK.
+Their employer will have to withhold the monthly premium (in Dutch) for this insurance from their regular wages and pay this to CAK.